-For the fiscal year ended June 30, 2012, total expenses increased by \$15.6 million.
-CalMHSA began the program phase for the implementation of the Prevention and Early Intervention (PEI) statewide initiatives and was the main reason for the increase in total expenses.
+For the fiscal year ended, June 30, 2013, total expenses increased by \$22 million.
+CalMHSA has a full year of program phase implementation of the Prevention and Early Intervention (PEI) statewide initiatives, which was the main reason for the increase in total expenses.